2002 loya jirga: Aftermath: extra ministers

 After the loya jirga there were some controversies about the government Karzai had named and several names were added to the list before the actual cabinet was sworn in on 24 June.
 Yunus Qanuni was unhappy with the post of Education Minister he had been assigned, since he had expected to become something like prime minister.
 Qanuni said he considered not joining the government at all.
 Kabul's traffic police staged two days of strikes, on 20 and 21 June, to express their offence at Qanuni's apparent demotion and the staff of the Interior Ministry initially refused to allow Mr Wardak to enter the ministry building.
-After Karzai appointed Qanuni special adviser on security he decided to join the administration anyway, but he also formed a party outside of the government and run for president in the next elections.
+After Karzai appointed Qanuni special adviser on security he decided to join the administration anyway, but he also formed a party outside of the government and ran for president in the next elections.
 There was also controversy around the post of minister for woman's affairs: Sima Samar had been very outspoken and threats made against her as well as complaints by the supreme court who eventually decided not to charge her with blasphemy.
 Because Samar was not on the list there was no minister appointed for woman's affairs.
 Karzai later appointed Mahbuba Huquqmal as representative in the Women's Affairs Ministry.